 The Coral Triangle is the most biodiverse of any marine region, and this is particularly true of its reefs.
 Some of the main features that are thought to support this high biodiversity, however, namely the complex bathymetry and physical oceanography, make predicting the vulnerability of Coral Triangle ecosystems a difficult task.
 The Indonesian Throughflow (ITF), in particular, is widely recognized as a major pathway for water exchange between the Indian and Pacific Oceans, and a factor in climate phenomena such as El Niño-Southern Oscillation (ENSO), the Indian Ocean Dipole, or the Asian Monsoon.

 A Regional Ocean Modeling System developed for the Coral Triangle (CT-ROMS) will be used to examine climate change effects on temperature and circulation patterns in the Coral Triangle.
 The model has been run with 2004-2006 forcings, and reproduces circulation and temperature patterns of recent oceanographic campaigns in the region.
 The numerical integrations will consist of several 21st Century runs forced by Community Climate-System Model, version 4 (CCSM4) projections using two "Representative Concentration Pathway" (RCP) scenarios developed for the Intergovernmental Panel on Climate Change (IPCC) Assessment Report 5.

 The team includes researchers from NCAR, Rutgers University, University of California- Berkeley, and The Nature Conservancy.
-The work has been gratefully supported by NSF and our own institutions, and by computing support from NCAR's Computing and Information Systems Laboratory, the Texas Advanced Computing Consortium, and Rutgers.
+We gratefully acknowledge the support from NSF and our own institutions, and for computing support from NCAR's Computing and Information Systems Laboratory, the Texas Advanced Computing Consortium, and Rutgers.